ashraffyi/Data-Engineering-Capstone-Project/README.md

 - AWS CloudFormation to setup our infrastructure.
 - AWS CloudFormation to bring in data from [JHU COVID-19 git repo](https://github.com/CSSEGISandData/COVID-19)
-- AWS Data Exchange to subcribe to USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
+- AWS Data Exchange to subcribe to [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
+- We will use Apache Airflow DAGs to move data from S3 to redshift

 the data from Amazon S3 and transferring data to AWS redshift tables.
 We will be orchestrating the flow of data through AWS CloudFormation and Apache Airflow DAGs.

 ### Prerequisites